Some historical dates - 1800s-

-In 1823: Construction of the third church of Rimouski.
-The oldest stone church in eastern Quebec, which will become the regional museum of Rimouski 24 June 1972.
-It is located between the cathedral and the Rimouski Maritime Institute.
+In 1823: Construction of the third church in Rimouski.
+The oldest stone church in eastern Quebec, the one that will become the Rimouski regional museum on June 24, 1972.
+It is located between the cathedral and the Rimouski maritime institute.

-In 1825: Construction of the house occupied today by Pierre-Paul Lepage, on the top row at Rimouski, a house built by Pierre Lepage and Agnès Ruest (Mr. 29 January 1811), renovated several times thereafter.
+In 1825: Construction of the house occupied today by Pierre-Paul Lepage, on the summit row in Rimouski, house built by Pierre Lepage and Agnès Ruest (m.
+On January 29, 1811), renovated several times thereafter.

 In 1829: Canonical erection of the parish of Sainte-Luce, on the territory of the former lordship Lepage-Thibierge of Anse-aux-Coques.